 It is hard to believe that three decades have passed since we were first introduced to Australia’s legendary Mike Dundee, however as time goes by we only love this cinematic hit even more.

 To mark Crocodile Dundee’s 30th anniversary we thought it was only fitting to catch up with this classic film’s infamous cast.

-Here’s how much the Dundee crew have changed since the summer of ’86.
+Here’s how much the Dundee crew have changed since the summer of ’86 and some fun facts.

 John Meillon – Walter “Wally” Reilly

 Meillon perfectly played Dundee’s business partner, Wally.
 But this wasn’t his first major acting role.
 He had already built up quite the professional portfolio before his croc-catching days – most importantly he received an OBE for services to theatre in the Queen’s honours list in 1979.

 John Meillon Now